-Finding of No Significant Impact for Approval of the Georges Bank Cod Hook Sector Operations Plan the Council on Environmental Quality regulations at 40 C.F.R.
-1508.27 state that the significance of an action should be analyzed both in terms of "context" and "intensity."
-Each criterion listed below is relevant in making a Finding of No Significant Impact, and has been considered individually as well as in concert with the other criteria.
-The significance of this action is analyzed based on the NOAA Administrative Order 216-6 criteria and CEQ's context and intensity criteria.
+Finding of No Significant Impact for Approval of the Generic Sector

+National Oceanic and Atmospheric Administration Administrative Order 216-6 (NAO 216-6) (May 20, 1999) contains criteria for determining the significance of the impacts of a proposed action.
+In addition, the Council on Environmental Quality regulations at 40 C.F.R.
+'1508.27 state that the significance of an action should be analyzed both in terms of "context" and "intensity."
+Each criterion listed below is relevant in making a finding of no significant impact and has been considered individually, as well as in combination with the others.
+The significance of this action is analyzed based on the NAO 216-6 criteria and CEQ's context and intensity criteria.
 These include: